liferay/liferay-docs/develop/tutorials/articles/130-web-services/04-liferay-websocket-whiteboard.markdown

     bundleContext.registerService(ServletContext.class, servletContext, servletContextProps);

-You must also configure the `ServiceLoader` of the `javax.websocket-api`.
+You must also configure the `javax.websocket-api`'s `ServiceLoader`.
 You can do this by creating your own module as a `javax.websocket-api` fragment.
 Here's an example of a manifest for such a module: